linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 following reason: If the inflation rate exceeds the expected inflation rate,

-then the returns on real estate will compensate for the surprise, helping

-- ffset the negative response to excess inflation of other assets in the portfolio.
+then the returns on real estate will compensate for the surprise, helping offset the negative response to excess inflation of other assets in the portfolio.
 The question is whether this reason can be empirically supported.

 Let's begin with the relationship of real estate returns.
 The relationship